Are you looking for the best Oahu resorts for teens? Keep scrolling for my honest Alohilani Resort Waikiki Beach review.

 Aquarium in lobby

-One of the coolest features of the Alohilani Resort is that there’s a huge aquarium in the lobby.
+One of the coolest features of the Alohilani Resort is that there’s a huge aquarium in the beautiful lobby.
 You can’t miss it!

-They even post times where you can watch them feed the fish.
+They even post times when you can watch them feed the fish.
 It’s pretty awesome to see.
 The lobby itself is a great place to work, enjoy a drink or snack, or just soak in the A/C before heading out.

 Shopping

 There’s an ABC store right on the main floor.
 You don’t even have to leave the hotel.
-If you haven’t heard of ABC stores, it’s basically the best Hawaii gift shop ever and they are on every street corner in Waikiki.
+If you haven’t heard of ABC stores, it’s basically the best Hawaii gift shop ever, and they are on every street corner in Waikiki.

 There are also a few other shops on the main level where you can buy swimsuits and other items.